jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 Some people look at Wikipedia, and some just take the first search result on Google.
 Little me had something better.
 I had my dad, who seemed to know everything about anything, whether it was physics or history or math.
 All his answers lined up with what I'd been taught, and a lot of the time, the only answers I had were what he'd told me.

-I had a <a href="https://www.amazon.com/Biggest-Book-Science-Kidsbooks/dp/1588656632" target="_blank">Biggest Book of Science</a> that I loved reading from, but there were a few passages that made me terrified.
+I had a <a href="https://www.amazon.com/Biggest-Book-Science-Kidsbooks/dp/1588656632" target="_blank" rel="noopener noreferrer">Biggest Book of Science</a> that I loved reading from, but there were a few passages that made me terrified.
 One such passage was a quick fact about the sun -- *Did you know, the Sun will expand in 5 billion years, swallowing the Earth?* I started shaking after I read that.
 I knew from a few pages before that the sun was pretty hot, and it was definitely not a good thing that the sun would swallow the earth.
 I ran downstairs, panicked and looking for reassurance.
 My dad laughed.

 *"Don't worry, think about it, that's longer than the whole universe will be around.
 Life will be different as we know it then."* Satisfied, I ran back upstairs to continue reading, happy that nothing bad was going to happen.